 Early applications of AI in pharma focused on prediction: will this molecule bind to that target?
 What are the likely side effects?
 These tools were valuable but limited—they still required human scientists to act on every prediction.

 The breakthrough came with agentic AI: systems that close the loop between prediction and action.
-An AI agent doesn't just tell you that a particular molecular scaffold looks promising.
-It designs the synthesis route, predicts the ADMET properties, evaluates the competitive landscape, and drafts the experimental protocol—all before a human scientist has finished their morning coffee.
+An AI agent doesn't just flag a promising molecular scaffold.
+It can propose a synthesis route, predict ADMET properties, evaluate the competitive landscape, draft an experimental protocol, and then update the plan when new data arrives.

 Why Speed Matters

-AI-driven drug discovery compresses these timelines dramatically.
-What once took years of iterative screening can now be accomplished in weeks of computational exploration.
-What once required months of manual data analysis can now be completed in hours by AI systems that never sleep.
+AI-driven drug discovery can compress these timelines by moving more hypothesis testing into computation.
+What once took years of iterative screening can sometimes be narrowed through weeks of computational exploration.
+What once required months of manual data analysis can now be completed in hours by AI systems that run continuously and document their work.

 The AgentCures Approach